 Skilled Work Regional (Provisional) Visa – Subclass 491

-Like the 489 visa, the 491 is a points-tested visa for applicants sponsored by:
+Like the 489 visa that proceeded it, the 491 is a points-tested visa for applicants sponsored by:

 - an eligible family member residing in a designated regional area of Australia; or